Write-ahead logging

 pg_wal/and thenfsync’d.
 Only after the fsync returns does Postgres tell the client “COMMIT successful.” - The actual data page is now dirty in the buffer cache but has not been written to the table file yet.
 It can sit there for a while.

 - Eventually a checkpoint forces all dirty pages to disk and records “as of WAL position X, the data files are caught up.”
-WAL files older than that are now replayable-from-nothing and can be recycled.
+WAL files older than that are now eligible for recycling — unless archiving, a replica, or a replication slot is still holding them (more on that below).

 - If the server crashes between steps 2 and 4, recovery starts from the last checkpoint, walks forward through the WAL, and reapplies every record whose effects didn’t make it to the data file.
 This is called the redo phase.